 If nobody is using subscriptions in your industry then you could benefit from a first-mover advantage and be a true disrupter.

-If someone is subscribing for a service that costs a lot to set up then they may value the fact that they can pay as they go and spread the cost.
+If someone is subscribing to a service that costs a lot to set up then they may value the fact that they can pay as they go and spread the cost.

-As we have already noted, almost everyone had a subscription of some sort or another and so this means that customers already get how these work.
+As we have already noted, almost everyone has or has had a subscription of some sort or another and so this means that customers already get how these work.

-Instead of sending monthly invoices, waiting for the money, putting the payments into your accounting system and then reconciling your bank, a subscription service is simplicity itself and with an automated service like PaySuite to help, administering it would take a fraction of the time.
+Instead of sending monthly invoices, waiting for the money, putting the payments into your accounting system, and then reconciling your bank, a subscription service is simple itself and with an automated service like Access PaySuite to help, administering it would take a fraction of the time.

 The great thing about subscription models is that you have the same money coming in each month, every month.
 This makes cash flow and business planning much easier.